caojieming/website_project/content/authors/admin/_index.md

 # - Visitors
 ---

-I am an student of Worcester Polytechnic Institute's class of 2024 with an itch for computer science.
+I am a student of Worcester Polytechnic Institute's class of 2024 with an itch for computer science.